 For something a bit different you could do a digital bingo, movie night or have cosy catch ups as the nights draw in.
 Coffee mornings are a great shout too – whatever you go for, we’d love to hear all about it.

-View our Virtual quiz for extra tips.
+View our guide to quizzes for extra tips.

-5) Crop Your Mop
+5) Crop your mop

-Give your loved ones an incentive to help you hit that target too by promising to dress up in something wacky if you do.
+Give your loved ones an incentive to help you hit that target by promising to dress up in something wacky if you do.
 Letting some kids in your life pick the clothes – that’ll definitely sweeten the deal for sure!

 Pick a date and make sure to share photos before and after the shave.

 Get your friends and family on a Zoom or Skype call or post the evidence on your social media - and don’t forget to share your online fundraising page when you do!
-For those of you with tech talent, why not live stream your fundraising activity on Facebook, Instagram or Twitch for all your friends to see how brave you are.
+For those of you with tech talent, why not live stream your fundraising activity on Facebook, Instagram or Twitch for all your friends to see how brave you are?

 Got another idea for a sponsored activity?
 Get in touch to let us know your ideas.